 The multi-weight test is referenced under ASTM D1238 as a variation of the melt-flow test, but instrument suppliers are working to write a separate standard for this test.

 Multi-Weight Melt Flow Test Instruments

-Several suppliers offer multi-weight capability.
-In an instrument that can calculate shear rate and viscosity in addition to MFR, multi-weight measurement provides the equivalent of a “poor man’s capillary rheometer,” suppliers say.
+Several suppliers offer the multi-weight capability.
+In an instrument that can calculate the shear rate and viscosity in addition to MFR, multi-weight measurement provides the equivalent of a “poor man’s capillary rheometer,” suppliers say.